appwrite/website/src/routes/docs/quick-starts/node/prompt.md

             var testTodo3 = {
                 title: 'Cut the apples',
-                description: "Don't forget to pack them in a box",
+                description: 'Don\'t forget to pack them in a box',
                 isComplete: false
             };